 Tribe appeals judge's ruling, seeks new injunction

-NORTH OF CANNON BALL, N.D. — The Standing Rock Sioux Tribe has appealed a federal judge's ruling on the Dakota Access Pipeline and is seeking an injunction to protect sacred sites while the appeal is pending.
+NORTH OF CANNON BALL, N.D. — The Standing Rock Sioux Tribe is appealing a federal judge's ruling on the Dakota Access Pipeline and is seeking an injunction to protect sacred sites while the appeal is pending.

-The tribe has filed a notice of appeal of Friday's ruling by U.S. District Court Judge James Boasberg that denied the tribe's request to halt pipeline construction while the lawsuit against the U.S. Army Corps of Engineers proceeds.
+The tribe has filed a notice of appeal of the Friday, Sept.
+9, ruling by U.S. District Court Judge James Boasberg that denied the tribe's request to halt pipeline construction while the lawsuit against the U.S. Army Corps of Engineers proceeds.

-While the appeal is pending, attorney Jan Hasselman argued in court records the court should issue an injunction to halt pipeline construction around Lake Oahe to "prevent additional losses and desecration of grave sites."
+While the appeal to the D.C.
+Circuit Court of Appeals is pending, attorney Jan Hasselman argued in court records the court should issue an injunction to halt pipeline construction around Lake Oahe to "prevent additional losses and desecration of grave sites."

 "There is a high likelihood of additional sites in this area that the tribes should be given an opportunity to survey for, and seek to protect before they are destroyed," wrote Hasselman, an attorney for environmental law firm Earthjustice.

-The Corps, the Department of Justice and the Department of Interior issued a joint statement Friday that said pipeline construction will not proceed on Corps land in and around Lake Oahe, a dammed section of the Missouri River north of the Standing Rock reservation.
+The Corps, the Department of Justice and the Department of Interior issued a joint statement Friday that said pipeline construction will temporarily be halted on Corps land in and around Lake Oahe, a dammed section of the Missouri River north of the Standing Rock reservation.

 The agencies also asked Dakota Access to voluntarily stop construction 20 miles east and west of Lake Oahe.